Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Years before fruiting: 6-7 years.

-Fruit: A long, green turning to brown, edible seed pod with a chocolate flavor when ground.
+Fruit: A long, green turning to brown, edible seed pod with a flavor reminiscent of chocolate when ground without its seeds.
+Each pod holds 5-15 seeds.

 Months for fruit to ripen: 11.
 Dried pods should be harvested quickly after they turn fully brown if rain is likely.
 Brown pods ferment on the tree when they become wet.